Skip to main content Skip to main navigation

 3 minute read

 Found the perfect employment match?
-Then it's time make it official.
-An employment contract helps you set out the terms, conditions, rights and obligations of your employment relationship with your staff members and ensures everyone knows where they stand.
-Here are seven key elements of an employment contract.
+Then it’s time make it official.
+An employment contract helps you set out the terms, conditions, rights and obligations of your professional relationship to your employees and ensures everyone knows where they stand.

 Key take-outs